-As we approach the half way point of the year, this is a summary of the board games that have seen my most interest, play, hobby time and enjoyment in 2019 so far.
+As we head into the summer months of the year, this is a summary of the board games that have seen my most interest, play, hobby time and enjoyment in 2019 so far.

-Lord of the Rings LCG – regularly playing solo still, and i bought a lot of expansions this year with the final two packs from the Angmar cycle, Stone of Erech, Old Forest and Murder at the Prancing Pony, which were long awaited items, and now the sage boxes of The Road Darkens and Land of Shadow.
+Lord of the Rings LCG – regularly playing solo in the first half of the year, i bought more expansions with the final two packs from the Angmar cycle, plus Stone of Erech, Old Forest and Murder at the Prancing Pony which were long awaited items, and now the saga boxes of The Road Darkens and Land of Shadow.
 This is my main solo game, and I am slowly hunting down missing packs to complete my collection.

-Too Many Bones – most of my gaming in quarter one was two player and this game saw the majority of play trying out core set characters against Nom and Drellen.
+Too Many Bones – most of my gaming in quarter one was two player and this saw a lot of play trying out core set characters against Nom and Drellen.
 What a delight this game is, tactile and strategic, and tough to beat.
-We still have barely scratched the surface of this game and returned in March to start a campaign.
-Yet another kickstarter in June adds a splice and dice tyrant development game, and a new gearloc called Dart which i really like the look of.
+We still have barely scratched the surface of this game.
+I did not back the June kickstarter this time although the new gearloc called Dart remains tempting.

 Vindication– proving to be one of the more regular and popular games with the sunday group this year, and every game you play your objectives feels a little different.
 It is also a slightly shorter game than many we play regularly so can be slotted in more often.
-Expansion content including a solo mode was added this year via kickstarter.
+Expansion content including a solo mode was backed this year on kickstarter.

-Darkest Night 2nd Edition– february saw us playing two player games, controlling two characters each, and it went really well as we took down the Necromancer, albeit on the easiest blight level.
-A great game with hero characters feeling really different, and players needing to work closely together to win.
-I have decided my enjoyment of this game allows me to release Eldritch Horror which similarly works co-operatively with a countdown doom tracker.
+Darkest Night 2nd Edition– has been played a few times this year mainly on the easiest blight level.
+This is such a great co-op game with hero characters feeling really different, and players needing to work closely together to win.
+My higher enjoyment of this game allowed me to release Eldritch Horror which similarly works co-operatively with a countdown doom tracker.

 City of Kings – the arrival of the City of Kings expansions in January exceeded expectations with the player packs looking fantastic and having thicker card board for the characters too.
 This raised a desire for the older character boards to be redone this way.
 The miniatures were also better than i was expecting.
-New story downloads are also available, as this game consolidates its place as a must own on my list.
+New story downloads are also available as this game consolidate its place particularly as a solo or two player choice.